Efficient approximations for utility-based pricing: Long stock position

+Assuming that the agent holds the claims $\lambda S_T$ for a very short period of time, Proposition \ref{short_mat_strat} shows that an agent who chooses a hedging asset whose correlation is close to $s_R/(\eta s_0 \lambda \gamma)$ should not invest too much money in the hedging asset.
+This can also be seen numerically in the left-hand side of Figure \ref{fig_size_1}.
+We see numerically in the right-hand side of Figure \ref{fig_size_1} that choosing a hedging asset $P$ such that the correlation between $P$ and $S$ is equal to $\rho^*$ (or its limit in $0$) is indeed a good choice for an agent who wants to invest as little as possible on the hedging strategy, even when $T$ is not very small.

-\end{proposition} \begin{remark} It is worth noting that even if $g$ and $d$ appear to be similar (see \eqref{eqpetitd} and \eqref{g}), the study of the variations of $g$ is much more difficult.
-In particular, we are unable to find the minimum of $g$. \\ Since $d(0)$ is independent of $\mu$ and $\sigma$, the infima in \eqref{unifp} and \eqref{unifv} could also be taken in $\mu$ and $\sigma$ as long as they satisfy $|\frac{\mu-r}{\sigma}|\leq \frac{w(0)}{\eta T}$: see \eqref{eqw} for the definition of $w$. \end{remark} We show now numerically that even if the agent chooses to hedge herself with the asset with correlation $\rho^*$, it does not cripple the superhedging probability $\mathbb{P}(X_T^{-p(\rho^*),\Pi^{D,\lambda}}+\lambda S_T\geq 0)$ for ${\Pi}^{D,\lambda}$ defined in (\ref{new_strat}).
-To do that, we compute a Monte Carlo estimation (with $10^4$ simulations per point and a time step of $T/200$ in the Euler scheme, i.e., 200 rebalances of the strategy) of this probability in the market situations of Tables \ref{parameters1} and \ref{situation2} for different values of $\rho$.
+We then show numerically that even if the agent chooses to hedge herself with the asset with correlation $\rho^*$, it does not cripple the superhedging probability $\mathbb{P}(X_T^{-p(\rho^*),\Pi^{D,\lambda}}+\lambda S_T\geq 0)$ for ${\Pi}^{D,\lambda}$ defined in (\ref{new_strat}).
+To do that, we compute a Monte Carlo estimation (with $10^4$ simulations per point and a time step of $T/200$ in the Euler scheme, i.e., 200 rebalances of the strategy) of this probability in the situations 1 and 2 of Table \ref{parameters1} for different values of $\rho$.

 This suggest that the superhedging probability does not change much when varying the correlation and justifies the choice of a hedging asset $P$ with correlation $\rho^*$.\\